-Credit Hours: 7.0 Prerequisite: AP101, AP102, AP103, MT101, VASMT201, VASP201, PHY201, PHY201L, VAS201, VAS201L, VAS202, VAS202L the non-invasive testing, quality assurance utilizing the CHI Square system (Sensitivity, Specificity, Positive Predictive Value PPV, Negative Predictive Value NPV and Accuracy).
+Credit Hours: 7.0 Prerequisite: AP101, AP102, AP103, MT101, VASMT201, VASP201, PHY201, PHY201L, VAS201, VAS201L, VAS202, VAS202L

+This course will discuss the types of vascular techniques, the etiology, risk factors, indications of exam and explanation of the procedure of pathology that is demonstrated through vascular evaluation.
+The topics included in this course are the following: Intra-inoperative vascular ultrasound, sterile technique and angiography correlation to the non-invasive testing, quality assurance utilizing the CHI Square system (Sensitivity, Specificity, Positive Predictive Value PPV, Negative Predictive Value NPV and Accuracy).
 Also, the measurement of stenosis utilizing the diameter vs. area reduction of B-mode images along with the angiographic determination of stenosis.
 The Diabetes Diagnostic protocols and summary of disease process will be discussed.
 Students will be introduced to Diagnostic Diabetes vascular scanning.
-The North American Symptomatic Carotid Endarterrectomy Trial (NASCET) and the European Carotid Surgery Trial (ECST) will be discussed.
+The North American Symptomatic Carotid Endarterrectomy Trial (NASCET) and the European Carotid Surgery Trial (ECST) will bediscussed.